-Until 31.12.2020 a customers commitment was assessed as being non-performing if an instalment has not been paid 90 days after its due date and the amount exceeds 1.000 NOK, in case of bankruptcy, losses are confirmed, or qualitative assessments and marks have been made.
-From 01.01.2021 non-performing have been assessed according to a new definition.
-See note 1 for a description of the new definition and when qualitative assessments are made.
+A customer's commitment is defined as in default if it is likely that the borrower will not fulfil its obligations due to objective requirements.
+See note 1 for a description of when qualitative assessments are made.
 When a customer has one or several defaulted loans, it is the customer's total commitment that is reported as default and not the individual loan.
 See also Note 11.